cmcrawford2/memory-game/CONTRIBUTING.md

 We're going to assume you know what [GitHub](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is (otherwise, how would you be reading this?).

 If you haven't made a GitHub account as yet, [make one now](https://github.com).
 It's free!

-### Discussions

-For questions, comments, or other discussion topics that don’t have a clear action, please use the [discussion board](https://github.com/Virtual-Coffee/virtualcoffee.io/discussions).

-For example, if you want to ask “Should we do…” or “How do I do…”, you’ll start in the discussion board.
-This allows a whole-group conversation, and we can integrate the answer into documentation or issues as necessary.

 ### Working With Issues